sen-laboratories/see/README.md

   <img src="src/assets/shoji-logo.jpg" width=320 />
 </p>

-# shoji
+# SEE - SEN Entity Editor

-a universal customizable template form based metadata and entity viewer for Haiku.
+a universal, customizable, template-driven and metadata-centric entity viewer and editor for Haiku.